mah0001/metadata-editor-docs-v2/templates_design.md

 # Designing templates

+*This section is about designing templates for the various data types.
+For the design of administrative metadata templates, see the next section.*

 Data curators will rarely make use of all elements of a metadata standard when documenting a dataset.
 Many elements may not be relevant in the context of an organization.
 Typically, data curators will document datasets using metadata templates, i.e. customized subsets of metadata elements extracted from a metadata standard.

 Templates can be designed and edited using the Template Manager tool in Metadata Editor.
 Not all users of the Metadata Editor will have the credentials to creating and edit templates; this is a specific role that must be assigned to users.
 Templates should be created and maintained by an administrator of the data curation team, then made available to all data curators.